 If tests don’t indicate problems, and brain scans are normal, your doctor will continue to monitor you infant’s head.
 Parents are also advised to watch for:

 Macrocephaly in adults

 Studies on macrocephaly in adults are limited.
 This is partly because head measurements are often only taken during a baby’s development.
-Macrocephaly in adults is defined as an occipitofrontal (head) circumference up to three standard deviations over the average.
-It can also be defined as a brain weighing more than 1,800 grams due to expansion of cerebral tissue.
-Most adults with macrocephaly will not have continual growth through adulthood.
+Macrocephaly in adults is an occipitofrontal (head) circumference up to three standard deviations over the average.
+It can also be a brain weighing more than 1,800 grams.
+This is due to expansion of cerebral tissue.
+Most adults with macrocephaly don’t continue to grow through adulthood.

-Complications rarely occur with benign macrocephaly.
-But they can occur in all types of macrocephaly.
+Complications are rare in benign macrocephaly.
+But they can occur.
 People with brain overgrowth may experience brainstem compression.
-This requires a surgical procedure to decompress the brain stem.
+This requires surgery to decompress the brain stem.